Industries Impacted by The COVID-19 Outbreak

 During this pandemic and period of self-isolation, an obvious game-changer that is reaping the benefits is remote working tools and platforms.

 Zoom Communications, a space designed for video conferences and webinars, skyrocketed from $108 on March 16 to $162 on March 23.
 An increase of 50% is staggering in itself and is even more astounding considering stock markets are slumping more than 30% — a true success story amidst a global crisis.
-Traffic to Zoom’s website has increased by 10 million site visits in the month of February.
+Traffic to Zoom’s website has increased by 67 million site visits during the month of March.

-In March, the search volumes for jump ropes and dumbbell increased by 70% whilst the online demand for yoga saw a 66% major increase.
+In March, the search volumes for jump ropes increased by 123%.
+The online demand for yoga saw an 811% major increase, while fitness mats saw a 511% increase, and dumbbells, 397%

-In the US, SEMrush has found that some of the biggest streaming services gained an unprecedented rise in searches during March by 12.7% on average.
-Compared to February, searches for Disney+ grew by 43.5% as discussions of rules and restrictions started coming into place.
+SEMrush has found that some of the biggest streaming services gained an unprecedented rise in searches during March by 87.6% on average.
+Compared to February, searches for Disney+ grew by 232%.
 Disney+ was launched last year and has taken an early lead in the battle of second-wave streaming services.

-HBO branded search has gone up by 24%, which may be connected to the company’s several high-profile premieres in March.
-In comparison, at 18%, Netflix saw a little less increase than its rival.
-The most surprising boost, which saw branded searches up 42.44%, was shown by Canopy.
-This meant bad news for Apple TV as the “Apple TV subscription” dropped 14.41% over the past month.
+HBO branded search has gone up by 84%, which may be connected to the company’s several high-profile premieres in March.
+In comparison, at 83%, Netflix saw a little less increase than its rival.
+The most surprising boost, which saw branded searches up 122%, was shown by Kanopy.

 Food Delivery Companies

-Searches for food delivery services increase by 80% on average - depending on the restaurant.
-Amazon Fresh and Instacart showed the biggest increase - jumping up to 200%.
+Searches for food delivery services increased by 56% on average - depending on the company.
+Amazon Fresh and Instacart showed the biggest increase - with increases of up to 200%.

 Many retail consumer products and other companies are also benefiting during the current economic turmoil.

 According to SEMrush data, Google search volumes for the major global airlines also fell.
-Branded searches within the overall industry average declined 17% from January to February.
-The worst-hit were Bangkok Airways (-33%), China Eastern (-33%), and China Southern (-45%).
-However, search volumes are projected to increase by an average of 16.5% in March.
+Branded searches within the overall industry average declined 7% from February to March, following a 17% decrease from January to February.
+In March, the worst hit was Austrian (-83%), Qatar Airways (-49%), and AirAsia (-45%).

-Traffic and search data for airlines do not correlate with financial data because millions of people spent hours on airline websites and hotlines changing their travel plans.
+Traffic and search data for airlines doesn’t correlate with financial data because millions of people spent hours on airline websites and hotlines changing their travel plans.

 During February and March, airlines have been active on social media.
 We conducted a Twitter sentiment analysis to see the public’s wider reaction to each global airline.